-This service pack includes a Identity_Manager_4.8.6_Designer.zip file for updating Designer.
+This service pack includes the Identity_Manager_4.8.7_Designer.zip file for updating Designer.
 You also can perform an offline update of Designer when the computer that has Designer installed is not connected to the Internet.
 To perform an offline update, first download this service pack on a local or remote computer and then point Designer to the directory containing the downloaded files.